Memorial Day (2012 film)

 Memorial Day is a 2012 war film starring James Cromwell, Jonathan Bennett and John Cromwell, directed by Sam Fischer and written by Marc Conklin.

 Plot

-The film tells the story of two soldiers from a German American family: Kyle Vogel who serves with the 34th Infantry Division in Iraq in 2005 and his grandfather Bud Vogel (James Cromwell) who serves with the 82nd Airborne Division in Western Europe in World War II.
+The film tells the story of two soldiers from a German American family: Kyle Vogel who serves with the 34th Infantry Division in Iraq in 2005 and his paternal grandfather Bud Vogel (James Cromwell) who serves with the 82nd Airborne Division in Western Europe in World War II.

 They connect on Memorial Day 1993, when the 13-year-old Kyle finds his grandfather's footlocker during a game of hide and seek.
 Kyle strikes a deal with his grandfather to tell the stories behind any three objects he picks out of the footlocker, and the film proceeds to flash back to Bud's combat experience, interspersed with Kyle's experiences in Iraq.

 The three objects that young Kyle picks: